LuQuintas11/RaizalDuo/README.md

          ![this is a image](/static/media/images/time.png)
          ![this is image](/static/media/images/queries.png)
          I do not have access to this queries
+     5. Replace embeb videos with a Facade: videos are upload in admin panel to give the admin user the possibility to replace those videos or delete them
+     6. Set wight and height to iamges: images have wifht and height

 The Accecibility score is 94.
 It suggest to improve it: